 Top

 The word trauma is used to describe many feelings and circumstances.
-People can be traumatized by divorce, workplace harassment, the death of someone close to us, being sexually assaulted, experiencing a fire, or natural disaster, as an example.
+People can be traumatized by divorce, workplace harassment, the death of someone close to us, being sexually assaulted, experiencing a fire, or natural disaster, as examples.
+It is also possible that something traumatic may affect one person much differently than another.

 • "True" trauma is not the same as severe distress.
 It occurs when a person is exposed to real or perceived danger, directly (for self) or indirectly (for other) that results in an extreme set of physiological and psychological responses.